Major Lazer: 2012–15: Free the Universe, Apocalypse Soon EP, and Peace Is the Mission

 Major Lazer's live shows previously included hype man Skerrit Bwoy, although he left the group in 2012 to pursue religion.
 In 2012, Major Lazer began working with Snoop Dogg to produce some tracks that were to be included on his new reggae project.
 Along with the project came his new alter ego persona known as "Snoop Lion".

-Switch left the collaborative effort due to "creative differences" as claimed by Diplo.
-He departed in late 2011 and was replaced with DJ/Producers Jillionaire and Walshy Fire.
-Also, Boaz van de Beatz, artist from Mad Decent (record label of Diplo), has collaborated with most of the group albums and is considered a member of the group.
+In 2012, Switch left the collaborative effort due to "creative differences" as claimed by Diplo.
+He departed in late 2011 and was replaced with both Jillionaire and Walshy Fire while Boaz van de Beatz and Jr. Blender featured as an additional producers.

 In September 2012, Major Lazer announced that its upcoming album, Free the Universe, would be released on March 12, 2013, on Mad Decent.
 They also announced Fall 2012 tour dates.

-Major Lazer partly produced UK singer Rita Ora's debut album, Ora.
-Major Lazer worked with No Doubt for their sixth studio album, Push and Shove.
-The album's title track features producers Major Lazer and Jamaican reggae artist Busy Signal, and was released as a promotional single in August 2012.
+Major Lazer co-produced UK singer Rita Ora's debut album, Ora and with No Doubt for their sixth studio album, Push and Shove.
+The album's title track features producers Major Lazer and Jamaican reggae artist Busy Signal, and was released as a promotional single in August 2012 reaching no. 22 at Alternative Song Chart Sales.

-Major Lazer launched their Fall Tour 2012 in October, with shows in Oakland, Washington, D.C., Boston, and New York City, among others.

 In February 2013, Major Lazer signed with indie record label Secretly Canadian.
 At the same time, they announced the new release date, April 16, for their album Free the Universe.
-They also announced the Free the Universe 2013 World Tour, which ran through the spring of 2013.
+They also announced the Free the Universe 2013 World Tour, which ran through the spring of 2013 with support by Dragonette, Angel Haze, and Lunice.

-On February 8, 2015, during the Grammy Award ceremony, Diplo revealed details of the third Major Lazer album.
-He confirmed that the album would incorporate artists such as Ariana Grande, Ellie Goulding and Pusha T, and would be titled Peace is the Mission.
+In early March 2015, Diplo confirmed the release of a third Major Lazer album.
 The first single, "Lean On", was a collaboration with French producer DJ Snake and featured vocals from Danish recording artist MØ.
 It was released March 2, 2015.
-The song was first offered to Rihanna and then Nicki Minaj, who both turned it down; however Major Lazer later expressed that no one could have done a better job than MØ in the recording.
+The song was first offered to Rihanna and then Nicki Minaj, who both turned it down; however Diplo later mentioned that no one could have done a better job than MØ in the recording.
 The song reached number 4 on the US Billboard's Hot 100 chart and number 2 in the UK charts.
 It also became Spotify's most streamed song of all time, receiving universally positive reviews while reaching over 2 billion views on YouTube, making it the twelfth most viewed video on the site.